How do I determine which MLS my property should be in?

-No other fees are due to us other than the flat-fee.
 You are free to cancel anytime or switch to a full-service listing with us or any other agent.
-The MLS requires a commission to be offered to a buyer's agent.
+The MLS does require a commission to be offered to a buyer's agent.
 Although, no commission will be due if the buyer does not have an agent.
+No other fees are due to us other than the flat-fee.

 Do you have any tips to help sell my property fast?

 Hold a broker or public open house.
 Submit a ticket to request us to schedule one in the MLS.

 Make sure your property is priced right for the market.
 We offer a comparable market analysis for $25.

 Place a for-sale sign on the property.
 We have them available for $25 or use your own as long as it doesn't have the words "By Owner" on it.